Guide to Cremation Costs in Toronto & the GTA, ON

 1. Canada Pension Plan (CPP) Death Benefit:

 The CPP offers a one-time, lump-sum payment of $2,500 to a deceased contributor’s estate.
-To qualify, the deceased must have made sufficient contributions to the CPP.
+To qualify, the deceased must have made sufficient CPP contributions.
 If no estate exists, the payment may be made to the person responsible for funeral expenses, the surviving spouse or common-law partner, or the next of kin.

 2. Ontario Works Funeral Benefits: